DFHack/dfhack/Lua API.rst

 4. onProjItemCheckImpact(projectile,somebool) - is called when projectile hits something
 5. onProjUnitCheckMovement(projectile) - is called when projectile moves
 6. onProjUnitCheckImpact(projectile,somebool) - is called when projectile hits something
-6. onWorkshopFillSidebarMenu(workshop,callnative) - is called when viewing a workshop in 'q' mode, to populate reactions, usefull for custom viewscreens for shops
+7. onWorkshopFillSidebarMenu(workshop,callnative) - is called when viewing a workshop in 'q' mode, to populate reactions, usefull for custom viewscreens for shops
+8. postWorkshopFillSidebarMenu(workshop) - is called after calling (or not) native fillSidebarMenu().
+Usefull for job button tweaking (e.g. adding custom reactions)

 Examples
 --------